tomtomcrypto/stlos/README.md

 `transferOwnership(address)`

-Transfer ownership of the contract, normally the EVM address linked to the native multisig account should stay owner so it remains the only one that can change configuration.
+Transfer ownership of the contract

+_The EVM address linked to the native multisig account should be owner so that only native multisigs can change configuration._

 ### EXRSRV.TF